ninadgawad/Software-Engineering/Building/UI/Typescript/README.md

 ## TypeScript
 Typescript is an open-source programming language developed and maintained by Microsoft.
 It is a strict syntactical superset of JavaScript, meaning that any JavaScript code is also valid TypeScript code, but TypeScript adds optional static typing and other features on top of JavaScript.
+TypeScript is JavaScript with syntax for types.

 ### Key features of TypeScript:
   1. Static Typing
   2. Interfaces
   3. Enums